aridoza/foundational-java/uml/class-diagrams/README.md

 ### Learning Objectives

-*After this lesson, students will be able to:*
+*After this lesson, students will:*
+* Understand the different categories of UML

 -